CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 git_local_repository $ git commit -m "first commit"
 ```

 Notice that we do not add `LICENSE.md` file intentionally, in order to show the differences.
-Sometimes git repositories will have private data that you do not want shared (unintentionally added for instance).
+Sometimes git repositories will have private data that you do not want to be shared (unintentionally added for instance).
 That is what the `.gitignore` file is for.
-This file is a list of files and/or directories that you do not want included in your repository.
-Git will not allow you to add any of the files referenced in  the file `.gitignore` to your repository.
+That file is a list of files and/or directories that you do not want to be included in your repository.
+Git will then not allow you to add any of the files referenced in  the file `.gitignore` to your repository.

 <a name="branching"/>